jannikbuschke/gatsby-antd-docs/README.md

 Forked from https://github.com/cvluca/gatsby-starter-markdown.

-This starter is boilerplate for (technical) documentation websites optionally accomponied by a blog (you can use it forever you want of course).
+This starter is boilerplate for (technical) documentation websites optionally accompanied by a blog (you can use it forever you want of course).

 # Getting started